-- The continuation of #metoo-like abuses and the relegation of some citizens to 2nd class status.
-When work output or GDP or status in the workplace is worshipped, toxic leadership pervades (because production is THE most important output instead of satisfaction, happiness, or anything else).
+- The continuation of #metoo-like abuses and the relegation of some citizens to second-class status.
+When work output or GDP or status in the workplace is worshipped, toxic leadership pervades (because production is the most important output instead of satisfaction, happiness, or anything else).
 Longer work hours, unpaid internships, no vacation days, become the norm.
-Those who are unable to work (e.g. disabled people, elderly) become second class citizens because they aren't as "valuable" to society (this was the thinking in the old 3rd Reich too, the origin of Nazi ideology).
+Those who are unable to work (e.g. disabled people, elderly) become second-class citizens because they aren't as "valuable" to society (this was the thinking in the old 3rd Reich too, the origin of Nazi ideology).

 - Chronic work-related stress can affect the HPA axis along with other endocrine and physiological system collapse.
 When high cortisol levels are maintained over a long period of time it can lead to increased blood pressure and other health conditions.
 When you consider the severity of the impact of work stress on the human body, the Japanese phenomenon “Karoshi” or “death by overwork” is not too hard to imagine.

 Are you addicted to work?
 Here is a list of questions you can ask yourself.

 - Do you prefer working more than other activities such as spending time with loved ones or relaxing on the couch?

 - Do you find yourself working on weekends, vacations, and evenings?